-SiteGround doesn't have separate WordPress hosting, but the GrowBig and GoGeek regular shared hosting plans already offer you more features than many competitors (free site migration, custom WordPress speed optimizations, on-demand backups, staging, and support for adding collaborators.)
+SiteGround’s plans are more comparable with the best managed WordPress plans, where if anything they give you more features than many competitors (free site migration, custom WordPress speed optimizations, automatic updates of WordPress and plugins, on-demand backups, staging, and support for adding collaborators.)

-SiteGround doesn't waste your time by offering underpowered products just so it can hit a low headline price, for instance.
-Even the lowest cloud hosting plan gets you 2 CPU cores, 4GB RAM, 40GB storage space and 5TB bandwidth, a spec that would qualify as a mid-range VPS product anywhere else.
+The company doesn't waste your time by offering underpowered products just so it can hit a low headline price, for instance.
+Even the bottom tier cloud hosting plan gets you 3 CPU cores, 6GB RAM, 40GB storage space and 5TB bandwidth, a spec that would qualify as a mid-range VPS hosting (opens in new tab) product anywhere else.

 You get a choice of data centers in North America, Europe and Asia, too.
 (We're quoting the North American prices here; if you're looking for hosting in Asia, beware, it can be much more expensive.
 Check the site to find out more.)

 The company doesn't try to tempt you in with low headline prices which jump up later.
-That '$269 a month' server is a monthly billing price, there's no long-term contract (there is a $99 setup fee, though.)
+That '$80 a month' server is a monthly billing price, there's no long-term contract.

-Finally, keep in mind that these are managed plans, ensuring you'll get the maximum level of support.
-The 'From:' price you'll see with other providers is usually for its most basic unmanaged product.
+Finally, keep in mind that these are managed plans, which means SiteGround looks after the running on your server and you'll get the maximum level of support.

 Getting started with SiteGround works much the same as any host.
 Choose a plan, hand over your personal details (name, physical and email address, phone number), provide your payment details (card only) and the company activates your account within seconds.